Top

 The three-step process

-At Project Muse, I've learned that the best way to build a website or a web application from scratch is by following a simple, three-step process to take the customer from their idea, to a finished project.
-Modern websites and applications are large projects that require significant planning.
-The three-step process is designed to engage with the customer about their ideas, and their viability, without backtracking, and redoing steps.
-The three step process looks like this: Step 1: Planning and designing your website.
-Step 2: Framing and filling your website.
-Step 3: Programming and databasinging your website.
-Following this process allows us to work together in smaller sections at a time, while always maintaining the larger picture of what we're building.
+At Project Muse, I follow a simple, three-step process to take you from an idea, to a finished project.
+The three-step process is designed to engage with you about your ideas, test their viability, and develop a sound product.
+Following this process allows us to work together in smaller sections at a time, while always maintaining the larger picture of what we're working towards.
+The three step process looks like this:

 About the Developer